Skip to content

 USER --HTTP Request--> SERVER

-For multi-replica deployments of DataFlux Func, since SLB (or other reverse proxy services) exists, any Server may receive the request.
+For multi-replica deployment of DataFlux Func, since there is an SLB (or other reverse proxy service), any Server might receive the request.

-At the same time, because each replica connects to the same Redis, each task will only be retrieved and executed by one arbitrary Worker:
+Additionally, because each replica connects to the same Redis, each task will only be fetched and executed by one Worker:

 flowchart TB